Fionn mac Cumhaill: Thumb of Knowledge

 Fionn was a keen hunter and often hunted with Na Fianna on the hill of Allen in County Kildare, it is believed by many in the area that Fionn originally caught the Salmon of Knowledge in the River Slate that flows through Ballyteague.
-The secret to his success thereafter when catching “fish of knowledge” was to always cast from the Ballyteague side of a river.
-He gained what commentators have called the "Thumb of Knowledge" after eating a certain salmon, thought to be the Salmon of Wisdom.
+The secret to his success thereafter when catching "fish of knowledge" was to always cast from the Ballyteague side of a river.
+He gained what commentators have called the "Thumb of Knowledge" after eating a certain salmon, thought to be the Salmon of Knowledge.
 The account of this is given in The Boyhood Deeds of Fionn.

 Young Fionn, still known by his boyhood name Demne, met the poet Finn Éces (Finnegas), near the river Boyne and studied under him.
 Finnegas had spent seven years trying to catch the salmon that lived in Fec's Pool (Linn Féic) of the Boyne, for it was prophesied the poet would eat this salmon, and "nothing would remain unknown to him".
 Although this salmon is not specifically called the "Salmon of Knowledge", etc., in the text, it is presumed to be so, i.e., the salmon that fed on the nut[s] of knowledge at the well of Segais.
 Eventually the poet caught it, and told the boy to cook it for him.
 While he was cooking it, Demne burned his thumb, and instinctively put his thumb in his mouth.
 This imbued him with the salmon's wisdom, and when Éces saw that he had gained wisdom, he gave the youngster the whole salmon to eat, and gave Demne the new name, Fionn.

 Thereafter, whenever he recited the teinm láida with his thumb in his mouth, the knowledge he wished to gain was revealed to him.

-In subsequent events in his life, Finn was able to call on ability of the "Thumb of Knowledge", and Fionn then knew how to gain revenge against Goll.
+In subsequent events in his life, Fionn was able to call on ability of the "Thumb of Knowledge", and Fionn then knew how to gain revenge against Goll.
 In the Acallam na Sénorach, the ability is referred to as "The Tooth of Wisdom" or "Tooth of Knowledge" (dét fis).

-Finn's acquisition of the Thumb of Knowledge has been likened to the Welsh Gwion Bach tasting the Cauldron of Knowledge, and Sigurðr Fáfnisbani tasting Fáfnir's heart.
+Fionn's acquisition of the Thumb of Knowledge has been likened to the Welsh Gwion Bach tasting the Cauldron of Knowledge, and Sigurðr Fáfnisbani tasting Fáfnir's heart.